 4It was reported to Saul that David had fled to Gath, so he did not search for him any more.

-5David said to Achish, “If now I have found favor in your eyes, let them give me a place in one of the cities in the country, that I may dwell there.
+5And David said to Achish, “If now I have found favor in your eyes, let me be given a place in one of the cities in the country, that I may dwell there.
 For why should your servant dwell in the royal city with you?”

-7The number of the days that David lived in the country of the Philistines was a full year and four months.
+7The number of the days that David lived in the country of the Philistines was a year and four months.

-8David and his men went up and made a raid on the Geshurites and the Girzites and the Amalekites, for those were the inhabitants of the land who were of old, as you go to Shur, even to the land of Egypt.
+8And David and his men went up and made a raid on the Geshurites and the Girzites and the Amalekites, for those were the inhabitants of the land who were of old, as you go to Shur, as far as the land of Egypt.

-9David struck the land and saved neither man nor woman alive, and took away the sheep and the cattle and the donkeys and the camels and the clothing; and he returned and came to Achish.
+9And David struck the land and did not leave alive a man or woman, and took away the sheep and the cattle and the donkeys and the camels and the clothing, and he returned and came to Achish.

-10Achish said, “Against whom have you made a raid today?”
+10And Achish said, “Where have you made a raid today?”

-David said, “Against the Negev of Judah, against the Negev of the Jerahmeelites, and against the Negev of the Kenites.”
+And David said, “Against the Negev of Judah, against the Negev of the Jerahmeelites, and against the Negev of the Kenites.”

-11David saved neither man nor woman alive to bring them to Gath, saying, “Lest they should tell of us, saying, ‘David did this, and this has been his way all the time he has lived in the country of the Philistines.’”
+11David did not leave alive a man or a woman to bring to Gath, saying, “Lest they report about us, saying, ‘This is what David did, and this has been his way the whole time he has lived in the country of the Philistines.’”

-12Achish believed David, saying, “He has made his people Israel utterly to abhor him.
-Therefore he will be my servant forever.”
+12So Achish came to trust David, saying, “He has made himself a stench, yes, a stench among his people Israel, and so he will be my servant forever.”

 4The Philistines gathered themselves together, and came and encamped at Shunem, and Saul gathered all Israel together and they encamped at Mount Gilboa.